CatoTH/antragsgruen/plugins/european_youth_forum/README.md

 ## Roll call setup

 - Permissions:
-  - One group with "Official Delegate" in the title (hard-coded logic).
+  - Two groups with "Full member" in the title (hard-coded logic).
   - Any number of other groups.
 Users of these groups can still participate in the roll call but will not count in the quorum

 After the roll call: